Skip to main content

 ItemDescription

-ValueDisplays the parameter value (signed integers in decimal, unsigned integers in hexadecimal).
-Click a cell to edit the value.
+ValueDisplays parameter value (signed integer in decimal, unsigned integer in hexadecimal).
+Click cell to edit.

-OK button buttonSaves the parameter settings and closes the dialog.
+OK button buttonSaves parameter settings and closes dialog.

-Cancel button buttonDiscards the changes and closes the dialog.
+CANCEL button buttonDiscards parameter changes and closes dialog.

 MAC Type Setting